 Of course, all these investments also come at a cost, and as the executive leader in your firm, it’s up to you and your technology leader to determine if the return on investment is worth it.
 The ability to make a strong business case for legal technology investments is a key skill for technology leaders.
 But that’s only half the equation—as the executive leader, you also need to know what questions to ask in order to get at the less tangible aspects of ROI.
 Here are a few questions to get you started:

 1. What can we use to measure quantitative ROI?

-The nature of quantitative ROI is that it is fairly straightforward to measure, as long as you know the formula.
 In asking this question, you’re essentially assessing whether or not your CIO is taking ROI seriously.
-If they can tell you they’ll be measuring it based on the cost of the investment over the monetary value of the benefits during the number of years they believe the technology will be effective, taking into consideration the probability of success, then you’re probably being pitched an investment with good quantitative ROI.
-If they can “show their work” quantitatively, you can be assured that you have a technology leader who has the best interests of the law firm in mind and has thoughtfully considered the return on investment before coming to you with the request.
+You’re probably being pitched an investment with good quantitative ROI if they say they’ll be measuring the cost of the technology investment over the monetary value of the benefits during the number of years they believe the technology will be effective, taking into consideration the probability of success.
+If they can “show their work” quantitatively, you can be assured that you have an IT department leader who has the best interests of the law firm in mind and has thoughtfully considered the return on investment before coming to you with the request.

 2. How will we measure qualitative ROI?